UCB-w261/w261-environment/setup-new-hadoop-env/hadoop-vm.md

   --ssh-flag="-L 41537:127.0.0.1:41537"
 ```

 Note: If is throwing you an error message that `GCP` cannot find the instance, it means that the project and/or zone on your Google Cloud SDK `gcloud init` setup and the VM do not match.
 Do not terminate your instance, re-run `gcloud init` and make them both match.
+As an alternative, you can set the project and zone directly, without having to re-run gcloud init, with the commands `gcloud config set project my-project-id` and `gcloud config set compute/zone some-zone-goes-here`.
+Make sure you run either or both, if necessary, where you installed the Google Cloud SDK.
+Project w261-246901 is only acting as a resource to share the disk image needed to deploy your instance.
+You should use/create your own project.

 The above command will get you the instance prompt at your user home folder.
 Here is the best place to `git clone https://github.com/UCB...` the repos needed for HW and to run the demos.
 This operation is only needed once.
 Afterwards, you only need to `git pull` or go through the process of committing and pushing changes explained in week 1.